 A. The first step is to make an appointment for a free pregnancy test.
 If your test is positive, a registered nurse will determine if you’re a candidate for ultrasound.
 Ultrasound is done to verify a viable pregnancy.
 You may receive only one ultrasound scan.

-A. We provide testing and treatment for chlamydia only.
+A. We provide testing for chlamydia and gonorrhea.
+We also provide treatment for chlamydia and referrals for gonorrhea treatment.
 We can refer you for HIV and other tests and/or treatment if necessary.

 A. The R.N. will give you your pregnancy test results immediately.
 STI test results are usually available within seven days or less, and you’ll receive a call from the R.N.